UPDATED JUNE 7, 2019| WRITTEN BY MOLLY

 When it comes to a BARF diet, grains are left out because dogs wouldn’t naturally go after that type of food and too much grain will lead to poor health for your fur baby.

-So, hands down, BARF is the best food.
+So, hands down, a high quality diet, like the BARF diet, is the best food.

-However, if a BARF diet is not realistic for you, financially, there are some commercial puppy foods on the market that will give her what she needs.
+However, if a BARF diet is not realistic for you financially, there are some commercial puppy foods on the market that will give her the nutrition that she needs.